 - Who has won the most women's disc golf world championships?

-Currently, three players are tied for the most disc golf world championships in Open Women.
+Currently, three players are tied for the most disc golf world championships in FPO.
 Elaine King, Juliana Korver, and Paige Pierce have all won the title five times.
-While all three players are still active, Pierce is both the most active and most likely to take over the top spot given that she is the youngest by many years and still dominant in the division.

 - How many different women's disc golf world champions have there been?

-17 different players have won the Open Women's division at a pro disc golf Worlds.
-Nine players have won the event twice or more and eight are one-time champions.
+18 different players have won the FPO division at a pro disc golf Worlds.
+Ten players have won the event twice or more and eight are one-time champions.

 - What is the largest margin of victory ever in the women's disc golf world championship?

-Elaine King's 25-stroke advantage over second-place Anni Kreml in 1997 is the largest margin of victory ever in Open Women at a disc golf world championship.
+Elaine King's 25-stroke advantage over second-place Anni Kreml in 1997 is the largest margin of victory ever in FPO at a disc golf world championship.

 - What is the average margin of victory for the women's disc golf world championship?